Our projects

 Well, we have time - and goals ;-)

-However, there is no longer a standard form of presentation for these volumes of text, especially as ADxS.org has set itself the goal of being equally readable for different reader needs (beginners, advanced users, experts, scientists).
+However, there is no longer a common (in the sense of: usual) form of presentation for structured content for these volumes of text, especially as ADxS.org has set itself the goal of being equally readable for different reader needs (beginners, advanced users, experts, scientists).
+For comparison: as of January, the German-language Wikipedia has around 3 million pages with a total of around 6 billion words.
+Wikipedia is not structured.

 We want to avoid distributing the content to different web addresses, as each new piece of information would then have to be entered in several places.
 That would simply no longer be feasible.